akashbis2021/Simple-Steganography-/README.md

   Contents copied to Targetimage.png

  4. Just open image file in notepad or Notepad ++ and go downwards and you can see your secret message was feeded.

+ 5. This is trail version Friends.
+We provide Encryption feature in full version which is coming soon...